 Born in Saguenay, Québec, Canadian soprano Marie-Eve Munger enjoys a flourishing career in both North America and Europe.
 She earned a solid reputation for her strong stage presence - "she stole the show" (The Washington Post) - and for her voice "warm, lyrical" (The Associated Press) with "glassy-clear coloratura" (The New York Times).

-Recent successes include her debut with Lyric Opera of Chicago in Massenet's Cendrillon, Teatro alla Scala, Barcelona's Liceu and Festival d'Aix-en-Provence in Patrice Chéreau's production of Elektra, La Monnaie with the world premiere of Pinocchio, Opéra de Marseille in My Fair Lady, Opéra de Montréal in Roméo et Juliette, Munich's Bayericher Rundfunks orchestra in Lakmé and l'Enfant et les Sortilèges, Opéra de Lausanne for Ariadne auf Naxos and My Fair Lady, Chicago Symphony Orchestra in L'Enfant et les Sortilèges, and Paris Opéra Comique in Le Pré aux Clercs, Fantasio and Bohème.
+Recent successes include her debut with Lyric Opera of Chicago in Massenet's Cendrillon, Teatro alla Scala, Barcelona's Liceu and Festival d'Aix-en-Provence in Patrice Chéreau's production of Elektra, La Monnaie with the world premiere of Pinocchio, Opéra de Marseille in My Fair Lady, Opéra de Montréal in Roméo et Juliette, Munich's Bayericher Rundfunks in Lakmé and l'Enfant et les Sortilèges, Opéra de Lausanne for Ariadne auf Naxos and My Fair Lady, Chicago Symphony Orchestra in L'Enfant et les Sortilèges, and Paris Opéra Comique in Le Pré aux Clercs, Fantasio and Bohème.
 She worked with conductors such as Esa-Pekka Salonen, Kent Nagano, Sir Andrew Davis, Symeon Bychkov, Paul Daniels, Paul McCreesh.

 This season, she is the Nightingale in Die Vögel by Walter Braunfels at the Opéra National du Rhin in Strasbourg and Mulhouse, Handel's Theodora with Trinity Wall Street in New York City and Caramoor, as well as Donna Elvira in Don Giovanni at the Opéra de Toulon, along with several solo concerts, recitals and recordings.
-Recently, she was Ophélie in Hamlet for Angers-Nantes Opéra and Opéra de Rennes, the Countess Adèle in Rossini's Le Comte Ory for Opéra de Toulon, Rosalinde in Fledermaus with Opéra de Québec, Fire and Nightingale in L'Enfant et les Sortilèges with Québec Symphony Orchestra, Händel's Deborah with Trinity Wall Street (CANCELLED).
+Recently, she was Ophélie in Hamlet for Angers-Nantes Opéra and Opéra de Rennes, the Countess Adèle in Rossini's Le Comte Ory for Opéra de Toulon, Rosalinde in Fledermaus with Opéra de Québec (CANCELLED), Fire and Nightingale in L'Enfant et les Sortilèges with Québec Symphony Orchestra (CANCELLED), Händel's Deborah with Trinity Wall Street (CANCELLED).